 Once you have calculated the DSCR for your rental property, it's important to understand its implications

 Knowing DSCR calculation and be able to use it is the first step to using it for your analysis of deals.
-The processionals, by virtue of needing to use this formula several times a day, have came up with easier ways to apply it to quickly gain insight into the characteristics of a deal.
+Financially savvy real estate investors and DSCR lenders, by virtue of needing to use this formula several times a day, have come up with easier ways to apply it to quickly gain insight into the characteristics of a deal.
 We are of course talking about implementing the DSCR calculation in Excel.
+Request access to our DSCR Loan Calculator Excel Formula Google Sheet

-Let's explore the step- by- step process of calculating the Debt Service Coverage rate( DSCR) in Excel
+Let's explore the step-by-step process of calculating the Debt Service Coverage Ratio (DSCR) in Excel

 If you know your DSCR as well as a ballpark interest rate your lender will charge you, you will be able to calculate the maximum DSCR loan you potentially qualify for.
 We say potentially because every lender is different and they might have internal rules that will limit loan amounts in certain situations depending on other factors that aren't captured in our calculation below.
 Given that, let's delve into the step- by- step process of calculating the maximum loan amount using the Debt Service Coverage Ratio (DSCR).